 And He gave them their request, But sent leanness into their soul.
 Psalm 106:15 NKJV

-I repent and I ask you to search your heart, too.
-I might just buy a pair of sunglasses now.
+I repent!
+You might want to search your heart, too.
+Okay, see you later.
+I might go buy a pair of sunglasses now.

 Did this post help you?
 Please comment, and consider sharing it.
 And don’t forget to subscribe!Photo credit by premasagar (Creative Commons)